LuckyStar888888/google-data-science-ai-agent/README.md

         export BQ_DATASET_ID='YOUR-DATASET-ID' # leave as 'forecasting_sticker_sales' if using sample data
         ```

-        You can skip the upload steps if you are using your own data.
         We recommend not adding any production critical datasets to this sample agent.
 If you wish to use the sample data, continue with the next step.

     *   You will find the datasets inside 'data-science/data_science/utils/data/'.
-        Make sure you are still in the working directory (`agents/data-science`).
+        Make sure you are still in the working directory (`google-data-science-ai-agent/data-science`).
 To load the test and train tables into BigQuery, run the following commands:
         ```bash
-        python3 data_science/utils/create_bq_table.py
+        potry run python data_science/utils/create_bq_table.py
         ```